mrtalhim/filament-modules/README.md

 This package brings the power of modules to Laravel Filament.
 It allows you to organize your filament code into fully autonomous modules that can be easily shared and reused across multiple projects.
-With this package, you can turn each of your modules into a fully functional Filament Plugin with its own resources, pages, widgets, components and more.
+With this package, you can turn each of your modules into a fully functional **Filament Plugin** or **independent Filament Panel** with its own resources, pages, widgets, components and more.
+Module panels feature **centralized authentication** and **configurable navigation** back to your main admin panel.

 What's more, you don't even need to register each of these plugins in your main Filament Panel.
 All you need to do is register the `ModulesPlugin` in your panel, and it will take care of the rest for you.